 What is FOIL?

-The NYS Freedom of Information Law provides access to state and local government records.
+The NY State Freedom of Information Law provides access to state and local government records.
 See the Committee on Open Government for more information.

-Note: Many DMV records are available using the Request for DMV Records (MV-15).
+Many DMV records are available using the Request for DMV Records (PDF) (MV-15).
 Check the MV-15 form carefully before you submit a FOIL request for DMV records.
-If the records you are requesting are available by using the MV-15, you will often receive them sooner by using this request method instead of submitting a FOIL request.
+If you use the MV-15, you will often receive records sooner than if you submitted a FOIL request.

 What DMV Records may I request under FOIL?

-You may request any DMV records under FOIL, but certain records or parts of records can be withheld under Section 87(2) of the NYS Public Officers Law.
+You may request any DMV records under FOIL.
+However, certain records or parts of records can be withheld under Section 87(2) of the NY State Public Officers Law.

-When you request DMV records under FOIL, DMV will send you an acknowledgment letter within 5 business days after we receive your request.
+When you request DMV records under FOIL, DMV will send you a letter within 5 business days after we receive your request.
 This letter will tell you your request was received..
 In most cases, the records will be made available within 20 business days from the date of the acknowledgment letter.
 In some cases, it may take longer than 20 business days to produce records under FOIL.
-If the records you requested cannot be provided to you within 20 business days, you will be notified of the date when the records will be available.
+If the DMV cannot provide your records within 20 business days, we will tell you the date the records will be available.

 How do I make a FOIL request?

-- complete and mail form Freedom of Information Law Request Form (MV-15F)
+- complete the Freedom of Information Law Request Form (PDF) (MV-FOIL)

-- write a letter that describes the records you seek (make sure you include your mailing address or email address.
+- write a letter that describes the records you seek.
+Make sure you include your mailing address or email address.
 This will allow the DMV to send the records to you.

-If the records you are requesting include personal information, be sure to include a photocopy of your driver license or other government issued photo ID card with your request (you may black out the picture).
-If the record you are requesting is not your own record, you must identify your permissible use for the record you are requesting.
-Permissible uses are listed on Page 2 of the MV-15F.
+If the records you are requesting include personal information, please also include a photocopy of your driver license or other government issued photo ID card.
+If you wish, you may black out the picture.
+You must identify your permissible use for the record you are requesting.
+Permissible uses are listed on Page 2 of the MV-15FOIL.